 Missouri Voter Information Tool Kit

-The Ashrei Foundation is committed to The Ashrei Foundation is dedicated to ensuring that individuals have the opportunity to participate in the November 2024 election by providing essential resources and support for preparing for and getting to the polls.
+The Ashrei Foundation is dedicated to ensuring that individuals have the opportunity to participate in the November 2024 election by providing essential resources and support for preparing for and getting to the polls.

 Recognizing the importance of civic engagement, we are committed to sharing information on voter registration, polling locations, and transportation options to facilitate access for all, compiling resources from our partners and experts, the League of Women Voters of Metro St. Louis and the Missouri Voter Protection Coalition.